-- Pouch containing nitrile gloves
+- A pouch containing nitrile gloves

 - Work car keys (see #1)

 The key to a successful Primary EDC is flexibility.
 As we talk about in ” What is Everyday Carry?“, it’s about modifying your everyday carry for your specific needs for the task you are undertaking.
-Any gear to support the flexibility we need, especially if it’s minimal weight, is a good step of making our EDC useful.
+Any gear to support the flexibility we need, especially if it’s minimal weight, is a good step in making our EDC useful.

 The options are endless for the TEC Accessories Python Clip.
 How else do you use it?